What Is an HMO?

 An HMO health plan offers personalized care.
 Your care is coordinated by one doctor who knows you — your health history, current issues, medications, lifestyle and how your family health history may affect your health.

-When you first sign up for an HMO health plan, you choose, or are assigned, a primary care physician (PCP).
+When you first sign up for an HMO health plan, you choose, or are assigned, a PCP who's part of a medical group or independent practice association.

 Each person on your plan can pick a PCP.
-PCPs typically focus on general internal medicine or family medicine.
-Women and girls can choose an obstetrician/gynecologist (OB/GYN) as their PCP.
+A PCP most often focus on general internal medicine or family medicine.
+Women and girls can choose an obstetrician/ gynecologist (OB/GYN) as their PCP.
 Older adults can choose a geriatric doctor.
 Children can have a pediatrician.

 If you're a member, you can find your PCP or your medical group listed on the front of your member ID card.
-You can also log in to Blue Access for MembersSM.
+You can also log in to Blue Access for MembersSM for a personalized search based on your health plan and network.

 • If you're a new patient, see your PCP right away.
 When you make your first appointment, let the doctor's office know you're a new patient.
 Going right away will help avoid delays when you’re sick or need a referral.

 • Get a referral.
 If you need to see a specialist or behavioral health care provider, your PCP will refer you to one.
 Make sure the specialist or behavioral health care provider is in your network.
 Women don't need a referral to see your in-network OB/GYN.
 You’ll also need a referral to visit a hospital for non-emergency services.
-You can search Provider Finder® to see who is covered in your network.
+You can search Provider Finder® — our online directory — to see who is in your network.

 • Call when you need care.
 Your PCP should be your first stop when you need care.
 If the office is closed, call the doctor's after-hours number.
 For common illness and injury, like a cold, flu, minor cuts or burns, they’ll either fit you into their schedule or refer you to another doctor or clinic.
 In some cases, they may have you go to the hospital.